 Brand Awareness Is What Paves the Way for Trust (and sales)

 Brand awareness ALWAYS precedes a conversion.
-Building brand awareness consistently boosts revenue by up to 23 percent.
+Utilizing brand awareness campaigns consistently boosts revenue by up to 23 percent.
 Your brand awareness efforts – whether organized as a campaign or just part of your everyday content marketing strategy – are specifically designed to help you customers trust your brand.
 That trust paves the way for that first sale and sets the stage for ongoing loyalty… and customer loyalty is worth 10x more than a single purchase.

 COPY AND PASTE THIS 👇 CODE TO EMBED THIS ☝️GRAPHIC.

 I don’t know about you, but if I owned a business, I’d want to increase my revenue, customer loyalty, and social media followers.
-And that, my friend, is where a brand awareness marketing campaign will really do the heavy lifting for you.
+And that, my friend, is where a brand awareness influencer marketing campaign will really do the heavy lifting for you.